datahub-project/datahub/metadata-ingestion/README.md

 This will bootstrap Data Hub with sample datasets and sample users.

 ## Ingest metadata from LDAP server to Data Hub
-The ldap_etl.py provides you ETL channel to communicate with your LDAP server.
+The ldap_etl provides you ETL channel to communicate with your LDAP server.
 ```
 ➜  Config your LDAP server environmental variable in the file
     LDAPSERVER    # Your server host.